 - Need to use the bathroom.

-- Are feeling full from an earlier snack or beverage.
+- Are you feeling full from an earlier snack or beverage?

-- Don’t know how to get started eating – too many choices of foods or utensils can be confusing.
+- Don’t know how to get started eating – too many food choices or utensils can be confusing.

 - Can’t see the food well enough – make sure there’s a strong contrast between the food and the plate, like red tomatoes on a white plate.